Cardiff Railway: Bute Docks

-Already in the eighteenth century, it was obvious that some improved means was needed to convey coal mined in the South Wales Valleys to wharves on the Bristol Channel.
-For many of the pits, Cardiff was the nearest and most convenient location, and in 1790 the Glamorganshire Canal opened from Navigation House (Abercynon) to Cardiff.
+Already in the 18th century, it was obvious that some improved means was needed to convey coal mined in the South Wales Valleys to wharves on the Bristol Channel.
+For many of the pits, Cardiff was the nearest and most convenient location, and in 1790, the Glamorganshire Canal opened from Navigation House (Abercynon) to Cardiff.

 This represented huge progress, but the canal had 49 locks and did not directly reach the majority of the mineral sites.
 As iron smelting developed on an industrial scale, the demands of that industry too soon outstripped the transport facilities available.

 The first large dock opened in Cardiff on 9 October 1839; it was named the Bute Dock after Lord Bute who was the principal owner.
 From 8 October 1840 the Taff Vale Railway opened, in stages, from Merthyr to the Bute Dock, later connecting in pits in the Rhondda and elsewhere.
 The Rhymney Railway too opened its line from the upper part of the valleys, also reaching the Bute Dock.

-In 1850 the South Wales Railway opened part of its main line; instead of bringing down minerals from the upper part of the valleys, the South Wales Railway was a trunk line, conceived to connect London (through the developing network of the Great Western Railway) with Milford Haven, and from there to generate a transatlantic shipping connection.
-The South Wales Railway also required a dock connection in Cardiff, for minerals it brought there from along its own line, and this demand put yet further strain on the Docks.
+In 1850, the South Wales Railway opened part of its main line; instead of bringing down minerals from the upper part of the valleys, the South Wales Railway was a trunk line, conceived to connect London (through the developing network of the Great Western Railway) with Milford Haven, and from there to generate a transatlantic shipping connection.
+The South Wales Railway also required a dock connection in Cardiff, for minerals it brought there from along its own line, and this demand put yet further strain on the docks.
 A second dock was built, and as the Bute East Dock, it opened on 20 July 1855; the original Bute Dock was renamed the Bute West Dock.

-From these years there was continual feuding between the Taff Vale Railway and the Rhymney Railway.
-Finally on 7 October 1871 the London and North Western Railway secured access to the docks by virtue of running powers over the Rhymney Railway.
+From these years, there was continual feuding between the Taff Vale Railway and the Rhymney Railway.
+Finally, on 7 October 1871, the London and North Western Railway secured access to the docks by virtue of running powers over the Rhymney Railway.